A brute-force search for R-symmetric Wess-Zumino models: The search algorithm and results

 Following the algorithm described here, our current code has constructed the dataset for $N \le 5$.
-The search results is summarized in Table \ref{tb:01}.
-In total there are $925$ R-symmetric Wess-Zumino models with $N \le 5$ fields. $588$ models have $N_2 \le N_0$ and SUSY solutions, and $317$ models have $N_2 > N_0$ and no SUSY solution.
-These two types of models are in agreement with the Nelson-Seiberg theorem. $20$ models in the dataset have $N_2 > N_0$ and SUSY solutions.
+The search result is summarized in Table \ref{tb:01}.
+The full list of models is presented in Appendix \ref{app:a}.
+In total there are $859$ R-symmetric Wess-Zumino models with $N \le 5$ fields. $556$ models have $N_2 \le N_0$ and SUSY solutions, and $284$ models have $N_2 > N_0$ and no SUSY solution.
+These two types of models are in agreement with the Nelson-Seiberg theorem. $19$ models in the dataset have $N_2 > N_0$ and SUSY solutions.
 Explicit calculation also shows that R-symmetries are spontaneously broken at SUSY vacua in these models.
-Thus the last type of models are counterexamples to both Theorem \ref{thm:01} and \ref{thm:02}.
-All of these counterexamples have their R-charge assignments satisfying the condition in Theorem \ref{thm:03}.
+Thus the last type of models are non-generic exceptions to both Theorem \ref{thm:01} and \ref{thm:02}.
+These exceptional models are analyzed in Appendix \ref{app:b}.
+Most of them except two have their R-charge assignments satisfying the condition in Theorem \ref{thm:03}.
+The two exceptions, with R-charge assignments $\hat r = \{ 2, - 2, 4, - 4, 8 \}$ and $\hat r = \{2, \frac{2}{3}, \frac{4}{3}, -\frac{4}{3}, \frac{8}{3} \}$, fall within the scope of~\cite{Nakayama:2023eax}.